hackclub/some-assembly-required/README.md

   <br />
   <span>just a placeholder image to break up the content!</span>
 </p>

-#### The Stack
-Computers allocate a chunk of memory in the RAM to be the “stack”, a place where you can store bytes **(COMMENT 🐣: would using the term data be easier to understand? readers might not completely wrap their minds around bytes yet...)** for later use.
-You can do 2 things with a stack: push values onto it, which go on top of the previous values, and pop values off of it, which grabs from the top of the stack.
-Need something at the bottom?
-Too bad!
-You gotta go through the top.

-The purpose of the stack is to store things for later.
-Now you might say, hey wait a minute, we use registers for that!
-And you’d be correct!
-However, we have a limited number of registers.
-Let’s say we are doing some complicated math, and we need to store a few amounts away for a while while we work through a problem.
-We can just push those values to save on the stack, and then when we’re done with that math, we can pop them off and continue like nothing ever happened.
-Very convenient!

-So now that we know about the stack, the stack pointer is a special register the CPU has that keeps track of where the top of the stack is.
-So every time we push onto the stack, it automatically increments the pointer.
-Every time we pop off of the stack, it automatically decrements it.
-This pointer is actually pointing to the address of where this value lives in memory, since we have a special area of the memory sectioned off just for our stack.

-Ever heard of a stack overflow?
-Or perhaps [stackoverflow.com](https://stackoverflow.com/)?
-It’s named after this stack right here!
-You don’t need to know this for the purposes of this guide, but while we’re here, an overflow can happen for many reasons.
-One reason could be caused by accidentally writing an infinite loop, where we have a loop somewhere that never gets exited, and let's say that loop adds things onto the stack.
-Eventually, our stack runs out of room, and bam!
-Stack overflow error.

-**(COMMENT 🐣: I found this section on the stack a little hard to wrap my head around... i think an explaination and example of when a stack is used could be useful.
-Also, do we need to discuss other parts of the RAM like the heap?
-I feel like this is a little too detailed for a general overview of how the CPU works haha cuz then we might need to explain memory allocation...)**

 ### Instructions
 _Note: These examples are written in X86-64 Intel syntax assembly language_